freddieventura/tmux-panes-as-tabs/README.md

 - Upon fullscreen toggle zoom in all Tabs in Session (make it as a custom option) Make fullscreen mode work per window (so have some windows in full-screen mode some others not)
 - pane_sync functionality .
-Make it work both ways (from target window to source window too) Create the possiblity of sycing more than 2 windows (possibly as many as you want)
+Make it work both ways (from target window to source window too) Create the possiblity of syncing more than 2 windows (possibly as many as you want)
+- Currently it is only able to work with pane_syncing on full-screen mode